-On Friday, February 7, the California Attorney General’s office published a modified set of draft regulations under the California Consumer Privacy Act (“CCPA”), available here.
+On Friday, February 7, the California Attorney General’s office published a modified set of draft regulations under the California Consumer Privacy Act (“CCPA”), available online here.
 These are not the Attorney General’s final CCPA regulations but rather are a modified set of draft regulations that are subject to a new public comment period.
 The deadline to submit written comments on the modified CCPA draft regulations is February 25, 2020 at 5:00 pm (PST).

 The Attorney General’s office also issued a redlined version of the modified regulations showing how this latest version differs from the original draft regulations, which we reported on in October.